With the right information and advice, you can minimise financial worries and maximise your enjoyment of student life.

-The Exceptional Support Fund is provided by the University and is a discretionary Hardship Fund to help CCCU students who find themselves in extreme financial hardship whilst they are attending their course of study.
+The Exceptional Support Fund (ESF) provided by the University is a discretionary hardship fund to help students who find themselves in extreme financial hardship during their studies.

-The majority of students who find themselves in financial difficulty would be able to apply to the Access to Learning Fund (ALF).
-The exception to this would be Students with Overseas, Channel I/IoM or EU status and students who would normally be eligible to apply to the ALF but cannot due to the fund being exhausted or before the fund opens.
+Most students who find themselves in financial difficulty can apply to the Access to Learning Fund (ALF).
+The exception to this is students with overseas, Channel Islands/Isle of Man or EU status, and students who would normally be eligible to apply to the ALF but cannot due to the fund being exhausted, or before the fund opens.

-The ESF could support students who have received financial support from ALF but, despite the grant that they have received, find that they are experiencing another situation of unexpected extreme financial hardship.
+The ESF could support you if you’ve received financial support from ALF but, despite the grant that you’ve received, you find that you’re experiencing another situation of unexpected extreme financial hardship.

-The ESF is assessed via a panel and due regard is taken of a student’s income and essential expenditure and circumstances.
-The “exceptional” reason given for making the application will be carefully explored.
-Any award will be paid in the form of a grant, up to a maximum of £500 which will not have to be repaid.
+The ESF is assessed via a panel and they will consider your income, essential expenditure, circumstances and the exceptional reason you’ve given for making the application.
+Any award will be paid to you in the form of a non-repayable grant, up to a maximum of £500.

-Any Full-time and Part-time foundation year, undergraduate and postgraduate student may apply to the fund for financial aid, providing they are fully registered, currently enrolled on and attending their course of study, except:
+Any full-time and part-time foundation year, undergraduate and postgraduate student can apply to the fund for financial aid, except:

-Students must meet with a Student Support and Wellbeing Adviser who can assist them with their application.
+Students must meet with a Student Support, Health and Wellbeing Adviser who can assist them with their application.